ace-bioinformatics/ace-mali-hpc-wiki/docs/running-jobs/job-scripts.md

 ---

-## Step 3: Writing the Commands to Run Your Task
+## Writing the Commands to Run Your Task

 After setting up your SLURM directives, you can include the commands to run your job.
 In the example, the job runs a `blastn` command: